-The Chart is a Maine-based online arts journal for artists, writers, and cultural producers to create traditional and experimental art criticism.
+The Chart is an online journal for art criticism by artists, writers, and cultural producers.
 The journal features interviews and studio visits, exhibition reviews, essays on art practice and process, portfolios, and features on artist-run spaces, projects, and initiatives.
-We hope to connect Maine’s artists to each other and to national and international contexts.
+Based in Maine and looking outward, we hope to connect Maine’s artists to each other and to national and international artistic contexts.

-The Chart was founded by visual artist Jenna Crowder and entrepreneurial artist Ashleigh Burskey as a response to the need for more arts journalism in Maine and with the intent to have the journal act as a living archive of Maine’s contemporary art history.
-While our contributors write and document Maine art and artists, placing the work and history in contexts that are unique to Maine, they also investigate work from national and global communities, with the intent to make visible the vast network of thoughts, themes, and ideas that artists are grappling with, regardless of geography or market.
+The Chart was founded by visual artist Jenna Crowder and entrepreneurial artist Ashleigh Burskey with the intent to serve as a living archive of Maine’s contemporary art history.
+While contributors write and document Maine art and artists, placing the work and history in contexts that are unique to Maine, we also investigate work from national and global communities with the intent to make visible the vast network of thoughts, themes, and ideas that artists are grappling with, regardless of geography or market.

 The Chart is a member of Common Field, a visual arts organizing network connecting contemporary, experimental, noncommercial artist-run and artist centered spaces and initiatives.
 The Chart is also a member of the Maine Writer’s and Publisher’s Alliance.

 Who We Are